PreferredAI/vs-cnn/README.md

 python3 gen_table.py --dir result_dir
 ```

-- To create Figure 5, 7 and 9, we retrieve the top 300 images for each of the positive and negative classes:
+- To create Figure 5, 7 and 9, we retrieve the top 300 images for each of the positive and negative classes, then manually cluster them into 4 categories.
 ```bash
 python3 case_study_base.py --dataset [user,business] --num_images 300
 ```

-- For "contrarian" items/users in Figure 6, 8, and 10, we can retrieve those images by running:
+- For "contrarian" items/users in Figure 6, 8, and 10, we can retrieve those users/items and then analyze their images.
 ```bash
 python3 case_study_factor.py --dataset [user,business] --num_items 100 --input_dir selected_images --output_dir retrieved_items
 ```